 Genres suitable for background music

-And it isn’t just about genre – there are other considerations: no profanity, or offensive, inappropriate or violent lyrics; and no copyright infringement – we won’t use music when we think copyright might have been infringed, so please don’t submit covers, samples or remixes.
+And it isn’t just about genre – there are other considerations: no profanity, or offensive, inappropriate or violent lyrics; no music under 2 minutes; and no copyright infringement – we won’t use music when we think copyright might have been infringed, so please don’t submit covers, samples or remixes.
 However, we can use alternative versions of tracks you have already submitted, as long as they are labelled as this.